1958–59 European Cup: Second leg

+Reims won 3–1 on aggregate.

 Play-off

 Real Madrid won play-off 2–1.

-Reims won 3–1 on aggregate

 Final

-The 1959 European Cup Final was played on 3 June 1959 at the Neckarstadion in Stuttgart, West Germany.
+The 1959 European Cup final was played on 3 June 1959 at the Neckarstadion in Stuttgart, West Germany.
 Real Madrid's victory was their fourth consecutive title, maintaining their status as the only team to have won the competition.
 Reims were runners-up for a second time, having already lost to Real in the inaugural final in 1956.

-Top scorers
+Top goalscorers

-The top scorers from the 1958–59 European Cup were as follows:
+The top scorers from the 1958–59 European Cup (including preliminary round) were as follows: